MohammadMazrouei/Todo-List/README.md

 # Todo List

-A C++/Qt-based graphical application allowing users to manage their tasks efficiently.
-It allows users to add, edit, delete, search and tag tasks.
+A simple yet powerful task management application designed to help users organize and prioritize their tasks through a user-friendly graphical user interface (GUI).
+Whether you need to manage daily tasks, work projects, or personal goals, Task Manager makes it easy to stay organized and productive.

 ## Images of Todo-List